 It is common for people to have mood swings and tiredness during their daily routines.
 However, based on the degree and severity, it can be normal to an abnormal mood disorder.
 Mental illnesses are of several types, but if we have to talk about mood disorders specifically, it can be a bit tough to identify and pinpoint that a person has bipolar disorder.
 Symptoms usually appear in the early adults and late teens.
 Occasionally children can also have bipolar disorder.
-Women are more prone to this disorder over men.
+Women are more prone to this disorder than men.

 Bipolar is a complex disorder and can be of different types based on the symptoms.
 The types can range from mild to severe.
 It is difficult to diagnose the disorder so do not overlook the warning signs.
-The most important signs, which imply a quirky and difficult personality associated with bipolar mood disorder, are discussed below.
+The most important signs, which imply a quirky and difficult personality associated with a bipolar mood disorder, are discussed below.

 What are the types of bipolar disorder?

-The most characteristic sign of bipolar disorder is the dramatic and unpredictable difficulties in the person’s mood.
+The most characteristic sign of the bipolar disorder is the dramatic and unpredictable difficulties in the person’s mood.
 These appear in the form of episodes of mania followed by depression.
 However, depending on the degree of each of these episodes, the disorder is of several types.

 One of the main differences between bipolar I and bipolar II is that bipolar II experiences hypomania and not mania like that in type I bipolar.
 The signs of manic and hypo-manic episodes: